openebs/website/docs/main/user-guides/local-engine-user-guide/local-pv-zfs/advanced-operations/zfs-resize.md

 /dev/zd0                  3.9G     16.0M      3.8G   0% /datadir
 ```

 Deploy the application using the PVC which supports volume expansion.
 Once the application pod is deployed, we will expand the PVC to 5Gi from 4Gi.
-Just edit the PVC yaml and update the size to 5Gi and apply it :-
+Edit the PVC yaml and update the size to 5Gi and apply it:

 ```
 $ cat pvc.yaml